PC-CALCULATOR

 Alt-c: Copy the line shown by the cursor

-Alt-f: Find a string of text or numbers.
+Alt-f, Ctrl-f: Find a string of text or numbers.
+The string is copied also to the clipboard.

 Ctrl-l: After find look for the next occurrence.